-“When traveling, you infuse your brain with so many information that sometimes it has a hard time processing them, if you haven’t secured enough time to rest.
-I was experiencing this type of sensations all the time when I was flying, but it all calmed down after I grounded myself”, says Thomas while he takes a sip of coffee on the terrace of Kastalia Hotel in Delphi.
+“When traveling, you infuse your brain with so much information that sometimes it has a hard time processing them if you haven’t secured enough time to rest.
+I was experiencing this type of sensation all the time when I was flying, but it all calmed down after I grounded myself”, says Thomas while he takes a sip of coffee on the terrace of Kastalia Hotel in Delphi.
 He is the general manager of the property and runs it with his wife Basak, a former flight attendant.

 But what does that tell us?
 Does it mean that all seasoned travelers will once burn out and need to look for similar refuges?
 How dangerous can travel fogginess become?
 In the end: is traveling something we need to take vacations from?

 When sleep expert Professor Leon Lack was asked to explain the cause of the feeling of the extreme confusion and disorientation in sleep drunkenness, he pointed at the body’s “roller coaster sleep cycle”.
 To make our life bearable, our body switches off certain functions during sleep.
 This can then cause different unusual experiences if we interrupt the sleeping at a particular moment.

 For instance, when the brain goes through the increased processing of information that creates dreams, our body is actively paralyzed, so we wouldn’t act out our dreams.
 If we wake up during REM sleep, we could experience temporary muscle paralysis.
 Well, do I need to say that I’ve checked that box as well?